adamcath/haute-codeture/haute-codeture.md

 A different approach would be to say: you can't mutate a `Shirt` in memory (use final).
 If you want to change it, you make yourself a new `Shirt`, and then persist it.
 The compiler now restricts you to semantically obvious usages.
-You can share `Shirt` instances, but nobody will see each other's changes unless you explicitly share a new instance.
+You can share `Shirt` instances, but it's obvious (since all the fields are final) that nobody will see each other's changes unless you explicitly share a new instance.
 You can make all the `Shirt`s you like, but the DB will see it iff you call a `persist()` method.

 The second example above demonstrates how to deal with relationships.